CodeYourFuture/curriculum/common-content/en/activities/which-line-is-it/_index.md

 +++
 title="Which line is it?"
-description="You’ll have to specify the line in the source code where something is happening." activities=["nature"] term=true emoji="▶️"
+description="Specify the line in the source code where something is happening." activities=["nature"] term=true emoji="▶️"